Jonathan2251/lbd/_sources/gpu.rst.txt

     - Grid
     -
     - Grid is Vectorizable Loop as :numref:`gpu-terms`.
-  * - Thread Block
+  * - Thread Block (Scheduler)
-    - Thread Block / GPU Core
+    - Giga Thread Engine
-    - Each Grid has 16 Thread Block.
+    - Each Grid has 16 Giga Thread [#Quantitative-gpu-threadblock]_.
     - Each Thread Block is assigned 512 elements of the vectors to work on.
-      SIMD Processors are full processors with separate PCs and are programmed using threads [#Quantitative-gpu-threadblock]_.
       As :numref:`grid`, it assigns 16 Thread Block to 16 SIMD Processors.
-      CPU Core is the processor which include multi-threads.
       A thread of CPU is execution unit with its own PC (Program Counter).
       Similarly, Once a thread block is launched on a multiprocessor (SM), all of its warps are resident until their execution finishes.
-Thus a new block is not launched on an SM until there is sufficient number of free registers for all warps of the new block, and until there is enough free shared memory for the new block.
+      Thus a new block is not launched on an SM until there is sufficient number of free registers for all warps of the new block, and until there is enough free shared memory for the new block [#wiki-tbcp]_..
-      As this concept, GPU
-      Core is the SIMD Processor includes several SIMD Thread (Warp).
-Each Warp has its PC [#wiki-tbcp]_.
-  * - SIMD Thread (run by SIMD Processor)
+  * - **Multithreaded SIMD Processor** (SIMD Thread)
-    - Warp (run by Streaming Multiprocessor, SM)
+    - **Streaming Multiprocessor, SM, GPU Core (Warp)** [#gpu-core]_
     - Each SIMD Processor has 16 SIMD Threads.
     - Each SIMD processor includes local memory, as in :numref:`gpu-mem`.
 Local memory is shared among SIMD lanes within a SIMD processor but not across different SIMD processors.
 A warp has its own PC and may correspond to a whole function or part of a function.
 Compiler and runtime may assign functions to the same or different warps [#Quantitative-gpu-warp]_.
   * - SIMD Lane
-    - Cuda Thread
+    - Cuda core, Cuda Thread
     - Each SIMD Thread has 16 Lanes..
     - A vertical cut of a thread of SIMD instructions corresponding to one element executed by one SIMD Lane.
 It is a vector instruction with processing 16-elements.
-SIMD Lane registers: each Lane has its TLR (Thread Level Registers) allocated from Register file (32768 x 32-bit) by SM as :numref:`sm`.
+SIMD Lane registers: each Lane has its TLR (Thread Level Registers) allocated from Register file (32768 x 32-bit) by SIMD Processor (SM) as :numref:`sm2`.
+      A warp of 32 threads is mapped across 16 lanes.
+      If each lane has 2 chimes, it may support dual-issue or time-sliced execution as :numref:`warp-sched-pipeline`.
   * - Chime
     - Chime
     - Each SIMD Lane has 2 chimes.
-    - One clock rate of rest of chip executes 2 data elements on two Cuda-core as in :numref:`sm`.
+    - One clock rate of rest of chip executes 2 data elements on two Cuda-core as in :numref:`sm2`.
       Vector length is 32 (32 elements), SIMD Lanes = 16.
 Chime = 2.
       Chimes refer to ALU cycles that run in "ping-pong" mode.
       As :numref:`grid` for the later Fermi-generation GPUs.

+.. _warp-sched-pipeline:
+.. graphviz:: ../Fig/gpu/warp-sched-pipeline.gv
+  :caption: In dual-issue mode, Chime A carries floating-point data while Chime
+            B carries integer data—both issued by the same CUDA thread.
+            In contrast, under time-sliced execution, Chime A and Chime B carry either floating-point or integer data independently, and are assigned to separate CUDA threads.

+References

+- `NVIDIA GPU Architecture Overview <https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/>`_
+- `Understanding Warps and Threads <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#warps>`_

-SISD, SIMD, SIMT and SPMD Pipelines
+SIMT and SPMD Pipelines
-***********************************
+***********************

-This section illustrates the difference between SISD, SIMD, SIMT and SPMD pipelines using the same pipeline stages: Fetch (F), Decode (D), Execute (E), Memory (M), and Writeback (W).
+This section illustrates the difference between SIMT and SPMD pipelines using the same pipeline stages: Fetch (F), Decode (D), Execute (E), Memory (M), and Writeback (W).